We are creating a safe, separated, single directional cycleway along each side of Victoria Street West, from Beaumont Street to Nelson Street.

 - View a route map.

-- Find artist impressions and proposed cross-sections of the cycleway.
+- Find artist impressions of the cycleway.

 - Get the results of public feedback and read the consultation report.

-Project status: Investigation.
+Project status: Construction.

 Project zone: Central.